Table of contents

 3. Veľká Fatra mountain range

 The Great Fatra (veľký, -á, -é is the Slovak adjective for “big” or “great”) is one of several mountain ranges in Slovakia, and stretches over a larger area than her western sister, the Little Fatra, what is the origin of the distinct names obviously.

 The highest peak in the Veľká Fatra National Park (that covers a large part of the densely forested Great Fatra mountain range) is Ostredok (1592 meters AMSL, i. e.
 Above Mean Sea Level; every stated height in this article is AMSL).

 Four hours took this tour from my apartment in the city center to Špania Dolina in the north of Banská Bystrica, which was quite perfect for Christmas Eve.

-Špania Dolina (which is also the name for the nearby valley) is situated at the western foothills of the Low Tatras.
+Špania Dolina (the nearby valley bears the same name) is situated at the western foothills of the Low Tatras.

-It was an important mining settlement in the Middle Ages, as most of the towns in this area used to be.
-And so you can spot remnants and reminiscences of this era pretty often when you stride along the roads and narrow streets.
+It was an important mining town in the Middle Ages like most of the settlements in this area.
+And so you can see many remnants and reminiscences of the mining era when you stride along the roads and narrow streets.

-From Špania Dolina it is just a few kilometers to Staré Hory (“Old Mountains”) as one entrance point to the Great Fatra mountain range.
+From Špania Dolina it is just a few kilometers to Staré Hory (“Old Mountains”), one entrance point to the Great Fatra mountain range.